wp-plugins/microblog-poster/readme.txt

     2. Once you have created your Twitter App you have to change its access level to be Read and Write.
-    Browse to settings tab and check the Access Level to be read and write, save your new settings.
+    Browse to settings tab and check the access level to be read and write, save your new settings.

-    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my access token', Please do it.
+    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my access token', please do it.

     4. This is it, on the details tab you have all what you need, i.e. consumer key / secret, access token and access token secret.